All Episodes

 And not only can you still afford food, you can afford lots of it.

-You need a SUV to haul it all home.
+You need an SUV to haul it all home.

 So while whining about being compared to vacuous pop stars, Obama spends Saturday night with three of the dumbest celebrities on the face of the earth.

-This comes down to a very uh simple choice for all of us.
+This comes down to a very simple choice for all of us.

-But if you if you want a candidate who who rejects those policies and not only rejects them but uh the vision for for what needs changing and how to change it, then Barack Obama's your guy.
+But if you want a candidate who rejects those policies and not only rejects them, but the vision for what needs changing and how to change it, then Barack Obama's your guy.

 Now, this is at a nightclub on Saturday night.

-Now you would think, and the Obama campaign is so distressed and so upset over one ad with pictures of Britney Spears and Paris Hilton in it, that the word would go out to these pop culture celebrities cool it for a while.
+Now, you would think, if the Obama campaign is so distressed and so upset over one ad with pictures of Britney Spears and Paris Hilton in it, that the word would go out to these pop culture celebrities, cool it for a while.

-We all know it's Saturday night, South Beach at a nightclub.
+No, I mean, let's face it, folks, we all know it's Saturday night, South Beach, at a nightclub.

 What's going on in there is not politics under normal circumstances.

-The last thing going on in there, and for now these guys to have this big bash Saturday night at the set club talking about Obama in a fundraiser shortly after the campaign so ticked off over McCain's Britney Spears ad indicates that they still don't get it, because here's Jennifer Garner, who starred in the ABC series Alias, and who recently married, well, not the a couple of years ago, married uh married uh Ben Affleck.
+And for now, these guys to have this big bash Saturday night at the set club talking about Obama in a fundraiser shortly after the campaign so ticked off over McCain's Britney Spears ad indicates that they still don't get it because when here's Jennifer Garner, who starred in the ABC series Alias and who recently married, well, not a couple years ago, married Ben Affleck.

 This is why they're called celebutards.

-It's about the images that you select and trying to be you know kind of as pernicious and uh sneaky as as possible.
+It's about the images that you select and trying to be kind of as pernicious and sneaky as possible.

-Uh people come in and pull a lever for the person they want to uh make their life better.
+At the end of the day, people come in, they pull the lever for the person they want to make their life better.

-What has Baron what is Barack Obama meant to your movie career, Ben?
+What has Barack Obama meant to your movie career, Ben?

 What, for that matter, with John Kerry?

-What does John Kerry meant to your movie career?
+What has John Kerry meant to your movie career?

 You have a couple kids with Jennifer Garner.